Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 ```
 You currently allow Acceptable Ads to be shown.
 These ads are respectful and do not interfere with content that you view.
-Some of these ads require tracking to show you more relevant ads.
+Some of these ads may require tracking to show you more relevant ads.
 Click *YES* to continue seeing relevant nonintrusive ads.
 ```
 - Buttons